 They were replaced by the Plantronics BackBeat Pro 2

 The Plantronics Backbeat Pro are an above-average pair of headphones.
-The ergonomic design is great and the build quality is solid, if a little stiff and heavy.
+The ergonomic design is great, and the build quality is solid if a little stiff.
 The sound profile caters more to bass-heavy music genres but still offers passable audio reproduction.
+They have one the best wireless ranges and latency that we've measured to date.
+Unfortunately, they're a bit too bulky and cumbersome for sports, and their noise cancellation is below-average for a noise canceling headphone.

 - Solid build quality.